Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Upon hearing what Sera suggested, Yuu thought for a moment.

-「Hmm… Well, tonight is your farewell party, after all.
-If you want to do that, I don’t mind cooperating, I guess.」
+"Hmm… Well, tonight is your farewell party, after all.
+If you want to do that, I don’t mind cooperating, I guess."

-「Really?!
+"Really?!
 That’s great.
 Elena will probably be surprised, but I’m sure she will be delighted by it.
-Ehehe.」
+Ehehe."

-「If that’s the case, that would be nice.」
+"If that’s the case, that would be nice."

-「Then, I’ll get everything ready, so… Come over as soon as Elena gets out of the bath and enters the room, okay?」
+"Then, I’ll get everything ready, so… Come over as soon as Elena gets out of the bath and enters the room, okay?"

-「Got it.」
+"Got it."

 Waving her hand with a wide smile on her face, Sera entered his elder sister’s room.

 If you looked at that part only, it was very charming.

-「Big sis Sera sure knows a lot of things, doesn’t she?」
+"Big sis Sera sure knows a lot of things, doesn’t she?"

 The Yuu of that time simply thought about it in a carefree manner.

 ## 12345

-「I’m done!」
+"I’m done!"

 Perhaps feeling very ill at ease, Elena came out of the bathroom with her hair still wet.

-「Got it.
-I’m coming.」
+"Got it.
+I’m coming."

-「Okay-」
+"Okay-"

 Heaving out a sigh of relief when she heard Yuu and Sera’s voices coming from separate rooms, Elena entered the room with only a bath towel wrapped around her naked body.

 Soon after, she could hear the sound of the door getting opened and Yuu coming in after her.

-「Huh, why is the room so dark?
-Sera?」
+"Huh, why is the room so dark?
+Sera?"

 As soon as she opened the door, Elena noticed that only the orange nightlight was on.

-「Big sis, I’m sorry.」
+"Big sis, I’m sorry."

 As she heard Yuu’s voice coming from right behind her, she got both of her arms grabbed by him.